-5.2.10.1 Foundation Depth Calculator
+5.2.10.1 Foundation depth calculator

-Foundation depth can be determined using the Foundation Depth Calculator found on our website.
-The depth of foundation is determined by inputting the:
+Foundation depth can be determined using the foundation depth calculator which can be found on our website.
+The depth of foundation is determined by inputting:

-- plasticity index of soil (see Chapter 5.2.1) - water demand of the tree (see Table 4) - mature height of the tree (see Table 4), or alternative values being used (see Chapter 5.2.3) - distance of relevant tree to nearest part of foundations, and distances elsewhere if stepping foundations (see Chapter 5.2.4) - allowance for climatic conditions (see Chapter 5.2.5)
+- Plasticity index of soil (see Chapter 5.2.1); - Water demand of the tree (see Table 4); - Mature height of the tree (see Table 4), or alternative values being used (see Chapter 5.2.3); - Distance of relevant tree to nearest part of foundations, and distances elsewhere if stepping foundations (see Chapter 5.2.4); - Allowance for climatic conditions (see Chapter 5.2.5).